 The Apprenticeship programmes (see the ones that we offer), can be used to upskill existing staff, so they’re not just for new young trainees, like the old world of Apprenticeships.
 Each programme lasts a minimum of 12 months.

-Each delegate needs to spend 20% of their normal working hours studying towards their Apprenticeship, but rather than the traditional day release, we offer some clever and practical ways to ensure that this doesn’t get in the way of their daytime job – including a bespoke e-learning platform that’s home to assessments and a whole range of useful online resources.
+Each delegate needs to spend 20% of their normal working hours studying towards their Apprenticeship, but rather than the traditional day release, we call this ‘dedicated development time’ (DDT) and offer some clever and practical ways to ensure that this works well for the delegate and the business – including a bespoke e-learning platform that’s home to assessments and a whole range of customised online resources.

 Finally, it’s worth bearing in mind that you can also brand the Apprenticeship programme as anything you like – for example, within Bauer’s business it’s called the Accelerator programme.